kdivriotis/block-chat/README.md

 Communication between nodes in the blockchain is achieved with [Apache Kafka](https://kafka.apache.org/) broker.

-Different types of messages should be send to their corresponding topic:
+Different types of messages should be sent to their corresponding topic:

 - **connect**: Whenever a new node wants to connect to the system, he needs to send a message to the bootstrap node in order to receive an ID